 - There used to be an invisible widget called Vertical Flow that would sometimes rear its ugly head in the Changes pane and even cause conflicts.
 This invisible widget is now gone and has been replaced by a much better solution.

 - Custom widgets that depend on the defaults for the

 mx.ui.openFormwere broken in 7.14.1 due to some internal changes.
 We are now using the proper defaults again.
+(Ticket 64516)

-- We fixed the issue where
+- We fixed an issue where

 mx.data.getwith an XPath expression including

 filter.referencesfor a 1-to-1 reference failed to execute.
 (Ticket 61824)